circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

     -d '{ "branch": "bar" }'
     ```

 6. Let's move on to a more complex example: triggering a pipeline and passing a parameter that can be dynamically substituted into your configuration.
-In this example, we will pass a docker image tag to our docker-executor key.
+In this example, we will pass a Docker image tag to our docker-executor key.
 First, we will need to modify the `.circleci/config.yml` to be a little more complex than the standard "Hello World" sample provided by the onboarding.

     ```yaml
     version: 2.1